 High Transfer Speed

-Another highlight of SSDs is their high data reading speeds, which are sent to a computer much faster than magnetic disks.
+Another key feature of SSDs is their high read speeds.
+They transfer data to a computer much faster than magnetic disks.

-The current speeds are around 250 megabits per second, while on magnetic disks, they are ten times lower, depending on the type of file to be read.
+Currently, their speeds are around 250 megabits per second.
+In contrast, magnetic disk speeds are ten times slower, depending on the file type.

 Life Cycle and Capacity